Goatflakes/Bill-Of-Materials/Glossary.md

  on automation and making life easier for the player. https://github.com/Vazkii/Botania

+### Breakdown
+ An list of subassemblies of a recipe, down to a certain desired level.
+It may be to the level of basic items or it may be some higher level, for instance down to a list of named subassemblies.

 ### Entity
  Actors in the [Minecraft] game.
 This includes anything that can't be represented as a block that is the same as all other blocks of its type.
 They